Who Goes To Nassau, Bahamas in July?

 The Island House Coffee Bar is a great stop for breakfast, lunch or your coffee hit.
 There is a great outdoor patio by the pool for a relaxing stop in your day!

 Dining In Nassau Where Cruise Tourists Often Don’t Go

-There is lots to see and do when you visit Atlantis on Paradise Island – whether it is for the day or to stay.
-If you wander around the property you will find the Marina Village with its wide selection of shops and places to eat.
-While the village is generally busy with wandering tourists, Cafe Martinique is a quiet oasis located on the second floor, offering a well stocked bar, a place to escape for a little bit and good dining in Nassau.
+There is lots to see and do when you visit Atlantis on Paradise Island.
+You can go for the day or to stay.
+If you wander around the property you will find the Marina Village.
+It has a wide selection of shops and places to eat.
+While the village is generally busy with wandering tourists, Cafe Martinique is a quiet oasis located on the second floor.
+It offered a well stocked bar, a place to escape for a little bit and good dining in Nassau.

-We took comfortable chairs by the windows that let us see the people wandering in the village but let us enjoy the quiet of the lounge.
+We took comfortable chairs by the windows that let us see the people wandering in the village.
+But it also let us enjoy the quiet of the lounge.
 This evening we were looking for a dessert treat.
 While David enjoyed his dark chocolate soufflé and my Gran Marnier Soufflé was to die for!

-The treat for this evening was the entertainment provided when David ordered a house specialty coffee made at our table with manager Warren ensuring our entertainment!
+The treat for this evening was the entertainment provided when David ordered a house specialty coffee.
+It was made at our table with manager Warren ensuring our entertainment!

 If you are around after dark, Marina Village offers a magical view of Atlantis lit up for the night!